saxess-software/DataFactory-Knowledge-Center/2a. Basic SQL Commands/INDEX - more query performance.md

 * always all columns included
 * no other index for this table possible
 * index is not an additional index for the table, it replaces the table
+* there CAN'T be a Trigger on Table with Column Store Index
 * THERORIE: use this for the sx_pf_fValues  Table if its not hold as in Memory OLTP

 ### COLUMNSTORE Index Non-Clusterd